angular/angular-cli/README.md

 You can run tests with coverage via `--code-coverage`.
 The coverage report will be in the `coverage/` directory.

-Linting during tests is also available via the `--lint` flag.
-See [Linting code](#linting-code) chapter for more information.

 ### Running end-to-end tests

 ```bash